From the workshop: wheel building for amateurs

 Remember also that you cant actually get the dishing itself wrong, this is determined by the components, given that you get the tension and centering of the hub correct.

 At this time all the spokes are still fairly loose and need to be tightened, although not too much.
 Start at any spoke, but remember which one, and go around the wheel one full rotation.
-Tighten all spokes, both left and right, one full turn.
+Tighten all spokes, both left and right, one full turn of each nipple.
 If you come across some spokes that are considerable tighter than other, there might be something wrong.
-Because at this point the should all be loose, But in general, you should need to tighten all spokes at this time, and dont skip any.
-Dont make the spokes to tight, just make the wheel a bit firmer.
-The reason is that you need some play to adjust both radial and lateral trueness later, as well as adjusting the dish.
+Because at this point they should all be loose, But in general, you should need to tighten all spokes at this time, and dont skip any.
+Dont make the spokes too tight though, just make the wheel a bit firmer.
+The reason is that you need some wiggle room to adjust both radial and lateral trueness later, as well as adjusting the dish.
 Still, you might need to do two rotations on the wheel.
 Make it a habit to always check the dish and correct large dishing errors as early as possible.
 Get the direction of tightening and loosening in your fingers.
 Remember to keep the tension lower on the left side as long as possible, as this side will usually end up having the higher tension due to the brake rotor.